Decay-123/SIMON-GAME/README.md

 # SIMON-GAME
-Built it using HTML, CSS and JAVASCRIPT
+Built it using HTML, CSS and JAVASCRIPT.